biotite-dev/biotite/doc/tutorial/structure.rst

 its coordinates and annotations.
 But there is more: Chemcial bonds can be described, too, using a `BondList`!

-Consider the following case: Your atom array contains three atoms:
+Consider the following case: Your atom array contains four atoms:
 *N*, *CA*, *C* and *CB*. *CA* is a central atom that is connected to *N*, *C* and *CB*.
 A `BondList` is created by passing a `ndarray` containing pairs of integers,